stratum/stratum/stratum/hal/bin/bmv2/README.md

 ## Dependencies

-> Note: You can skip installing system dependencies, bmv2, and PI if you are
+> You can skip installing system dependencies, bmv2, and PI if you are
 > using the Docker environment (setup_dev_env.sh)

 ### Install system dependencies